Sex Estimation from the Skull and Mandible

 For sex estimation, FORDISC uses a subset of craniometric measurements standardised by the Osteometric Data Collection Form protocols.
 The discriminant function for sex, derived from the Forensic Databank, has reported accuracy of approximately 88 to 92 per cent in cross-validation on the reference sample.
 The software outputs a posterior probability of male or female for the submitted measurement set, together with typicality probabilities that indicate whether the skull is morphologically similar to the reference population or whether it is an outlier.

-Matthew Spradley and Richard Jantz (2011) conducted a systematic validation of FORDISC sex classification across multiple population groups within the Forensic Databank, confirming that accuracy was maintained across Black, White, and Hispanic Americans.
+Matthew Spradley and Richard Jantz (2011) compared sex classification accuracy of cranial and postcranial skeletal elements using the Forensic Databank, finding that most postcranial elements outperform the cranium for sex estimation, with multivariate postcranial models reaching up to 94% accuracy while the best cranial models did not exceed 90%.
 However, multiple independent studies have documented that FORDISC's sex discriminant function, trained predominantly on US populations, shows reduced accuracy when applied to skulls from South Asian, East Asian, and sub-Saharan African populations that are morphologically more distant from the reference sample.

 Bhasin (2011) applied FORDISC sex estimation to a sample of 120 Indian crania (60 male, 60 female) from AIIMS and found correct classification of approximately 79 per cent, a reduction of approximately 10 percentage points from the reported US accuracy.
 Hennessy and Stringer (2002) found similar accuracy reduction for East African Homo sapiens skulls.
 These findings do not invalidate FORDISC as a tool; they establish that its outputs must be interpreted with explicit knowledge of the reference population composition and the likely morphological distance between the skull under analysis and the training sample.